Syrent/SayanVanish/.github/ISSUE_TEMPLATE/bug_report.md

 body:
   - type: input
     attributes:
-      label: Server backend version
+      label: Server version
-      description: Version and type of used server software where VelocityVanish is installed.
+      description: Version and type of used server software where TAB is installed.
-      placeholder: Spigot 1.19.2
+      placeholder: Spigot 1.18.1
     validations:
       required: true

   - type: input
     attributes:
-      label: Server Velocity version
-      description: Version and type of used server software where VelocityVanish is installed.
-      placeholder: Velocity 3.1.1 build 98
-    validations:
-      required: true

-  - type: input
-    attributes:
-      label: VelocityVanish version
+      label: TAB version
       description: Full version in numbers, "latest" is not a version.
-      placeholder: 3.6.0
+      placeholder: 3.0.2
     validations:
       required: true